rust-in-blockchain/rust-in-blockchain/content/newsletters/rib-newsletter-19-dec-2020.md

   and [Solana] (eBPF).

   Nervos contracts are programmed in Rust with their [Capsule] library.
-Besides being the only blockchain running a RISC-V, Nervos is also a rare smart-contract capable blockchain using the UTXO model instead of the account model.
+Besides being the only blockchain running RISC-V, Nervos is also a rare smart-contract capable blockchain using the UTXO model instead of the account model.